 But right now, all over the world, rabbits are suffering in laboratories and on fur farms.
 Exploited because of their gentle nature, rabbits are subjected to harsh chemical tests, their hair is torn out by the fistful, and they languish in barren wire cages.
 From this page, you’ll be able to complete multiple PETA actions that help rabbits used for experiments and fashion.
-Keep reading to learn more, or click the button below to start taking action to help them:
+Keep reading to learn more, or click the banner below to start taking action to help them:

 Rabbits Used in Experiments